Bo Jensen

-Bo Jensen (born 1976) is an internationally elite curler from Denmark.
+Bo Jensen (born 2 February 1976 in Copenhagen) is an internationally elite curler from Denmark.

 For the 2009/2010 competitive season he has played Second for Ulrik Schmidt's team from Denmark.
 At the 2009 Moncton World Championships Team Denmark placed seventh with a 5 - 6 record.
 This, combined with their eleventh and ninth-place finishes at the 2007 and 2008 Worlds, earned them the eighth qualifying spot for the 2010 Winter Olympics held in Vancouver, British Columbia, Canada.